 Oh, of course.
 Mel & Kim were hugely famous!
 They had some huge hits.

-The G.L.A.D. video has a very clear Pop Art aesthetic, that feels reminiscent of the work of Roy Lichtenstein...
+The G.L.A.D. video has a very clear Pop Art aesthetic which feels reminiscent of the work of Roy Lichtenstein...

 (Laughs) Oh yeah.
 That actually got me into a lot of trouble.
 The series of huge sets I had built for the shoot were ‘inspired’ by the paintings of Lichtenstein, although they weren't exact copies or anything but, after we did the video, a gallery in London wanted to sue me.
 I remember going to Propaganda and them saying that this meant big trouble for me.
-I asked them ‘What do you mean, for me?’ , and they said, ‘Well, the law here says it is down to the director.
-You're the one who'll bear the brunt because it was your idea to do it!’
+I asked them what they meant, and they said that the law in the UK said that the liability was the director.
 Now, in 1991 I was not a rich man (laughs).
-You didn’t make much money directing music videos so the idea of possibly getting sued for God knows how much was extremely worrying, but in the end, I think they didn’t feel they could make a case and they were benevolent enough to say, ‘Well OK, we’re not gonna destroy this young kid'.
+You didn’t make much money directing music videos, so the idea of possibly getting sued for, God knows how much was extremely worrying.
+But, in the end, I think they didn’t feel they could make a case, and they were benevolent enough to say, ‘Well OK, we’re not gonna destroy this young kid'.
 I was young, you know?
-I was 29 at the time and I was terrified!
+I was 29 at the time, and I was terrified!
 (Laughs).